History of Matayoshi Kobudo.

 Matayoshi Shinpo was born in 1921 in a village called Yomitan, Okinawa, located in the Kina District on December 27th.
 Shinpo started his training in martial arts at the very young age of 6.
-His farther taught him his system of Kobudo and the empty hand style – tode.
-However, Shinpo was also exposed to a system called Kingai Ryu, a White Crane open hand system.
+His father taught him his system of Kobudo and the empty hand style – tode.
+However, Shinpo was also exposed to a system called Kingai Ryu, a White Crane open-hand system.

 In 1937, Shinko also introduced his son, Shinpo, to a Chinese tea importer, named Gokenki Sensei, who had taken up residence in Naha.
-Gokenki taught Shinpo and open hand system called Hakaku Kempo.
-Although Shinpo Sensei had various instructors throughout his life, his father remained his life-long instructor and mentor.
+Gokenki taught Shinpo an open hand system called Hakaku Kempo.
+Although Shinpo Sensei had various instructors throughout his life, his father remained his lifelong instructor and mentor.

-It was in 1960, Matayoshi Shinpo Sensei founded his Kobudo dojo in Naha, and he called in the “Kodokan” in memory of, and as a dedication to his teacher and mentor, his farther Matayoshi Shinko Sensei.
+It was in 1960, Matayoshi Shinpo Sensei founded his Kobudo dojo in Naha, and he called it the “Kodokan” in memory of, and as a dedication to his teacher and mentor, his father Matayoshi Shinko Sensei.
 The meaning of Kodokan is based upon the kanji “Ko” (meaning “Light”), and is a tribute to the “Ko” from Shinko; for what Kodokan translates to the “Hall of the Enlightened Way”.
-The weapons studied were the staff (included several lengths), Sai, Nunchaku, Kuwa, Suruchin, timbei and nuntei etc.
+The weapons studied were the staff (included several lengths), Sai, Nunchaku, Kuwa, Suruchin, Timbei and Nunti etc.

 Once he opened his dojo, he contacted other Kobudo instructors and students in order to unite Kobudo practitioners.
 As a result of this interest, Matayoshi Sensei formed the Ryukyu Kobudo Association in 1960, which became the foundation of the Zen Okinawa Kobudo Renmei, which was formed in 1972 and still exists today.